MLeidel/myc/README.md

 <a name="ARRSIZE"></a>
 ### ARRSIZE(x)
 >Macro expands to: _(sizeof(x) / sizeof((x)[0]))_
-to return the array length (number of elements.)
+to return an array length (number of elements.)

 <a name="isort"></a>
 ### void isort (int values[], int n)